Puerto Vallarta General Info

 American Phone: 222-0069 Fax: 223-0074

 Paradise Plaza - Paseo de los Cocoteros #1 - Local #1, Int. #17 - Nuevo Vallarta, Nayarit C.P.
 63732

 Edificio Obelisco Local 108, Avenida Francisco Medina Ascencio No. 1951, Zona Hotelera Las Glorias.
 Puerto Vallarta, Jalisco, Mexico.
 48300

 The Mexico Tourism Office can help with most any travel question you may have.
 The Puerto Vallarta office is located near the main square in the Presidencia Municipal building.
 The telephone number is:

 011 52 (322) 222-0242 or 011 52 (322) 223-0744

 Vallarta has many banking ATM machines where your bankcard will work.
 However, there have been a rash of frauds via card cloning linked to ATM machines.
-One ATM operation in are area (cashola) is both especially vigilent in have the most up to date anti-skimming technology and excellent bilingual customer support in the event of any problems.
+One ATM operation in the area (cashola) has been especially vigilant in have the most up to date anti-skimming technology and has excellent bilingual customer support in the event of any problems.
 Don't bring travelers checks.
 Almost no one takes them anymore.